elbec-group/elbec.group/content/publications/en/intervening-in-oral-and-written-language-to-improve-the-academic-competences-of-pupils-in-compulsory-secondary-education-eso.md

 ---
 publication_type: Others
 eds: .
-name: Intervening in oral and written language to improve the academic competences of pupils in compulsory secondary education (ESO)
+name: Oral and Written Language Interventions to Improve the Academic Competence of High-School Students
 journal: "Revista de Logopedia, Foniatría y Audiología  "
 publishing_house: .
 year: "2020"